willpratt78/Pizza-place-2022/README.md

 expected output: 1

-Describe: CustomerChoice.prototype.orderPrice = function ()
+Describe: Pizza.prototype.orderPrice = function ()

 Text: "It should return the total price for the pizza ordered"
 Code: